-Pressing the " " key allows the user to reset different parameters (see Section 3.2.3.1).
+Pressing the " " key allows the user to reset different parameters (see Section 3.2.4.1).

-Pressing the "▲" key advances to the "Output Option Selection" screen (see Section 3.2.4) and pressing "▼" key advances to "Communication Parameter Selection" screen (see Section 3.2.2).
+Pressing the "▲ " key advances to the "Output Option Selection" screen (see Section 3.2.5) and pressing " ▼ " key advances to "Communication Parameter Selection" screen (see Section 3.2.2) (If ethernet module is present then it advances to IP parameter selection (see Section 3.2.3) else it goes to serial communication parameter selection).

-3.2.4 Output Option Selection
+3.2.5 Output Option Selection